TIBCOSoftware/snappy-examples/README.md

 The binaries will be inside "snappydata-1.1.1-bin" directory.
 3. JDK 8

-To setup kafka cluster, start Zookeeper first from the root kafka folder with default zookeeper.properties:
+To setup Kafka cluster, start Zookeeper first from the root Kafka folder with default zookeeper.properties:
 ```
 bin/zookeeper-server-start.sh config/zookeeper.properties
 ```